-Historic Sites of Manitoba: Merchants Bank Building / Bank of Montreal Building / Toronto-Dominion Bank Building / Minitonas Library (307 Main Street, Minitonas, Municipality of Minitonas-Bowsman)
+Historic Sites of Manitoba: Merchants Bank Building / Bank of Montreal Building / Bank of Toronto Building / Minitonas Library (307 Main Street, Minitonas, Municipality of Minitonas-Bowsman)

-This two-storey brick building on Main Street at Minitonas was designed by Calgary-based architect Reginald Edwardes McDonnell (1887-1963) and built in 1919 for the Merchants Bank of Canada.
-It became a branch of the Bank of Montreal following the 1922 merger of the two banks.
-Later a branch of the Toronto-Dominion Bank, it is now the local library.
+This two-storey brick building on Main Street at Minitonas was designed by Calgary-based architect Reginald Edwardes McDonnell (1887-1963) and built in 1918 for the Merchants Bank of Canada.
+The bank operated on the main floor and a suite for manager J. C. Pridham was on the second floor.
+Nearly identical buildings were constructed at Austin, Bowsman, and Oakville.
+It became a branch of the Bank of Montreal following the 1922 merger of the two banks then closed in December 1936.
+The following month, it became a branch of the Bank of Toronto.

 The former bank building at Minitonas